civicrm/org.civicrm.civicase/tests/backstop_data/Readme.md

 ## Dashboard Section

-* The current month calendar has atleast one day with some activity
+* The current calendar month has at least one day with some activities

 ---